Symmetry In Motion

 In my opinion, the Borzoi head is indicative of the breed type and I guess you could call me a head nut, hence an entire page devoted to Stunning Heads.
 We value high set ears as well as powerful jaws and strong teeth to pin their prey.
 Although the US Borzoi Standard states that a level bit is acceptable, we breed for a scissors bite as it required in the FCI Borzoi Standard.

-I could recite the entire Borzoi Standard as that is our guide, but I wanted to focus on our core vision of balance and symmetry as it pertains to structure and the overall dog and then touch on a few of the other components that we feel are important to our program.
+I could recite the entire Borzoi Standard as that is our guide, but I wanted to focus on our core vision of balance and symmetry as it pertains to structure and the overall dog and then touch on a few of the other components that we feel are important to our breeding program.